vespperhq/vespper/config/slack/README.md

 ## Overview

-In this tutorial, you'll learn how to setup your Merlinn Slack Bot.
+In this tutorial, you'll learn how to setup your Vespper Slack Bot.

 At the end, you should have a new Slack app in your workspace with the 3 tokens needed: `SLACK_SIGNING_SECRET`, `SLACK_APP_TOKEN` and `SLACK_BOT_TOKEN`.

 ## Prerequisites

-- Clone the Merlinn repository
+- Clone the Vespper repository
 - Have a Slack workspace where you want to install the Slackbot

 ## Setup